TimmMateus/FloydWarshall/README.md

  *Work in Progress*

  First commit using a matrix inside java for the algorythm.
-Pretending to create a code using external matrix source.
+Going to create a code using external matrix source.